 Figure 1: The processes of a sprint.

-It is unrealistic to build test automation cases for features of the current sprint because:
+It is unrealistic to build test automation cases for features of the current sprint for two reasons:

 A common method for structuring testing is to begin each sprint by outlining the manual tests needed for specific features.
 This can be done with a simple mind map as the one below.